ENCODE-DCC/atac-seq-pipeline/docs/input.md

 `atac.nodup_bams`| Array of filtered/deduped BAM file for each replicate.
 `atac.tas`| Array of TAG-ALIGN file for each replicate.

-You can mix up different data types for individual replicate/control replicate.
+You can mix up different data types for individual replicate.
 For example, pipeline can start from FASTQs for rep1 and rep3, BAMs for rep2, NODUP_BAMs for rep4 and TAG-ALIGNs for rep5.
-You can define similarly for control replicates.

 ```javascript
 {